-14 Template Jar 6 (TJ 6): Terms of reference for the establishment of a technical task team to develop a disaster risk management policy framework for a metropolitan municipality.
+16 Template Jar 6 (TJ 6): Terms of reference for the establishment of a technical task team to develop a disaster risk management policy frame work for a district municipality.

 KPA 1 focuses on establishing institutional capacity for disaster risk management in your municipality.
 It makes logical sense to set up your institutional arrangements first.
 This is because you will need to consult the committees and forums set up in terms of KPA 1 for political and technical input.
-Also, by establishing the necessary institutional arrangements, your municipality will meet the requirements of the Local Government: Municipal S ystems Act No. 32 of 2000 with regard to the public participation process.
+Also, by establishing the necessary institutional arrangements, your municipality will meet the requirements of the Local Government: Municipal Systems Act No. 32 of 2000 with regard to the public participation process.
 This process itself is described in Action Step 9 in this handbook.

 Need to access the the Local Government: Municipal Systems Act?
-Then dip into the Statute Jar.15
+Then dip into the Statute Jar.17

 Before we continue, let's briefly look at the different KPAs that should be included in your disaster risk management framework.
-These are the same ones that are in the NDM F. The KPAs are:
+These are the same ones that are in the NDMF.
+The KPAs are:

 - KPA 1: Integrated institutional capacity for disaster risk management;

-- KPA 2: Disaster risk assessment;
+- KPA 2: Disaster risk assessment:

 - KPA 3: Disaster risk reduction; and

 - KPA 4: Disaster response and recovery.